The Color of Light: Plot

 The first time Chub gets the impulse to write, he has witnessed a fight between the girl of his dreams, B.J.
 Peacock, and her boyfriend Del that centers on a man knowing he'll never be able to make his woman happy, but that he'll never be able not to try.
 Two-Brew is a harsh critic, but feels Chub has the gift—his highest praise for anything Chub has written are four words: "on to the next"—implying that he wants to read more of Chub's work.
 Two-Brew's father runs Sutton Press in New York, and Chub's first long-awaited visit to New York City is punctuated with the surprise that Two-Brew's father has agreed to publish Chub's first short story.

 Chub's writing continues, usually after a collision of an emotional experience in his daily life with a childhood memory, and results in a series of short stories.
-Over one Christmas break, he visits his mother to surprise her with his published short story, but she sees herself portrayed negatively and explodes.
+Over one Christmas break, he visits his mother to surprise her with his published short story, but she sees herself portrayed negatively and explodes, revealing a dark family secret.
 Chub leaves almost as soon as he arrives, and returns to the Oberlin dorm with weeks of Christmas break ahead of him and nothing to do but write.
 He births a long story about his father's rise, fall and suicide—the best story he's written, Chub thinks—but Two-Brew insists that it's wrong for a short story and should be a novel.
 Chub's writing continues, but his focus on his studies suffers, and he graduates jobless.
 He works at a bar the summer after graduation when Two-Brew, now a young executive in his father's publishing house, suggests Chub connect his short stories and pitch them as a book, as a prelude to the novel about his father.
 Chub agrees immediately, but Two-Brew has already made the pitch.
 He hands Chub an envelope with two advance checks, and Chub moves to New York to write his novel.